no-go/FunPhonePuppet/README.md

   - force1.jpg : a low force (you shake your phone a bit)
   - force2.jpg : a hard force (you shake your phone more intensive)
   - blinky.jpg : this image pops up randomly every 0.5 till 5 sec
+  - neehe.mp3 : if you check a checkbox in the App, this sound is playing on every shake

 ... at `Documents/click.dummer.funphonepuppet/` on your phone.
 The color of the background is the (0,0) upper left pixel of `blinky.jpg` - Change these files and create new ideas of using these app!